-In the recent high profile stock-for-stock deals, there are a limited number of transactions described by the parties as a "merger of equals," and those that use the label not only often include cosmetic provisions like joint names and split headquarters to accentuate the equality, but also include provisions addressing certain governance-related social issues - namely that the board of directors of the successor is split more evenly between the constituent companies, and the roles of CEO and executive or non-executive chairman are often divided between the acquirer's CEO or chairman and the target's CEO or chairman.
-The avoidance of true "power sharing" has continued throughout the last decade, although some instances of defined succession have occurred.
-The Sprint/Nextel transaction in 2004 and Bank of New York/Mellon Financial transaction in 2006 included provisions for CEO succession to the role of chairman after certain periods of time.
+A third merger of equals transaction, the AMB Property/ProLogis merger announced in 2011, also incorporated co-CEOs, albeit with each CEO having clearly defined roles and responsibilities.
+See a further explanation of this transaction below.

+New York/Mellon Financial transaction in 2006 included provisions for CEO succession to the role of chairman after certain periods of time.
 The Sprint/Nextel and Bank of New York/Mellon Financial governance structures were protected by requiring super-majority action by the board of directors to fire the CEO or chairman.
-While the use of CEO/chairman "defined succession" had seemed to atrophy since 2006, perhaps because of the impracticability of tying the directors' hands in leadership situations, there was a small resurgence in 2009-2011.
-Four deals that we reviewed, the UAL/Continental Airlines merger, RRI Energy/Mirant merger, Northeast Utilities/N STAR merger and AMB Property/ProLogis merger, all described below, use a succession provision for their top management roles (including the CEO role in RRI Energy/Mirant), which indicates that some type of power sharing arrangement is again seen to resolve some of the social issues in a "merger of equals" situation.2 One of these deals, the AMB Property/ProLogis merger, even saw the reemergence of co-CEOs as the initial step of a defined succession plan.
-Conversely, 2012 did not continue the resurgence, as the transactions surveyed did not typically provide for defined succession or a co-CEO structure, and in only one transaction - the merger between Leucadia National Corporation and the Jefferies Group, Inc. - did the CEO of the target take on a greater role at the combined company than his counterpart at the acquirer.
+While the use of CEO/chairman "defined succession" had seemed to atrophy since 2006, perhaps because of the impracticability of tying the directors' hands in leadership situations, there has been a small resurgence since 2009.
+Six deals that we reviewed that occurred during the 2009-2013 period, the UAL/Continental Airlines merger, RRI Energy/Mirant merger, Northeast Utilities/N STAR merger, and previously mentioned AMB Property/ProLogis, Office Depot/OfficeMax and Publicis/Omincom mergers, all described further below, use a succession provision for their top management roles, which indicates that some type of power sharing arrangement is again seen to resolve some of the social issues in a "merger of equals" situation.